 A dental prosthesis is any kind of tooth replacement option, made of iron, zirconium, porcelain, or a combination of these materials, with the aim of replacing anywhere from one to 32 teeth, so that proper chewing function and aesthetic appearance can be restored.

 Tooth replacement options

-Tooth replacement options can be categorised according how they are stabilised, how many teeth are being replaced, and what kind of materials are used to make the dental crowns.
+Tooth replacement options can be categorized according to how they are stabilized, how many teeth are being replaced, and what kind of materials are used to make the dental crowns.

 - You can fix your prosthetics with dental implants

-- you can use a post and core and a living tooth as anchor as well
+- you can use a post and core and a living tooth as an anchor as well

-- you can use a filed down tooth to stabilise your prosthetics
+- you can use a filed down tooth to stabilize your prosthetics

 - or you can have a removable tooth replacement (for dentures and bridges only)